bernardpeh/wordpressvanilla/readme.md

 * Database and Config setup:

 Create a db called yourprojectname (a project name that you like).
-Create a mysql :ewuser to access the db.
-To make it easy and quick. let us create wordpressvanilla user in the sql
+Create a mysql user to access the db.
+To make it easy and quick, let us create wordpressvanilla user using sql

 ```
 CREATE USER 'wordpressvanilla'@'localhost' IDENTIFIED WITH mysql_native_password;GRANT ALL PRIVILEGES ON *.* TO 'wordpressvanilla'@'localhost' REQUIRE NONE WITH GRANT OPTION MAX_QUERIES_PER_HOUR 0 MAX_CONNECTIONS_PER_HOUR 0 MAX_UPDATES_PER_HOUR 0 MAX_USER_CONNECTIONS 0;SET PASSWORD FOR 'wordpressvanilla'@'localhost' = PASSWORD('wordpressvanilla');